aka: Killer Doll

 - Evangeline has also hinted that current Big Bad Fate is actually a puppet or construct of some sort.
 He even, at several points later in the story, refers to himself as a doll/puppet (though Tsukuyomi disagrees, and succeeds in getting him to show some strong emotion (anger at her threatening to steal his kill)).

-- Puppetmon was one of the four Dark Masters and was essentially a fully autonomous marionette.
+- The Digimon Puppetmon was one of the four Dark Masters and was essentially a fully autonomous marionette.